JoanRaygoza/H-MagNet-example/README.md

 * **fitness**: final value of the objective function.

 ### Custom objective function
 You can provide your own objective function to compare the observed and predicted spectra.
-It must accept two arguments: y_obs and y_pred.
+It must accept two arguments: y_obs and y_pred with shape of n_particles, 1328.
+Returns an array of errors with shape of n_particles.

 Example using mean absolute error (per wavelength point):